SteveCastle/sunkware-blog/src/pages/blog/2019-06-05-implementing-an-iterator-in-go.md

   - Go
 ---

-I was asked to implement an iterator in an interview once, I wanted to try doing it in Go for a little quick practice.
-Below is the simplest possible implementation.
-Then we can add some features to it as we go.
+I was asked to implement an iterator in python for an interview once.
+For a little quick practice I thought it might be interesting to try the same question in Go.Below is the simplest possible implementation just to get things started.
+Then we can add some simple features to it as we go.

 ```go{numberLines: true}
 package main